-[Updated April 23.
-See explanation of change in Best Fan Artist category below.]
+[Updated April 23 and May 17.
+See explanations of changes in Best Fan Artist category below.]
 The 2017 Hugo ballot released April 4 contains

 While 16 of the 22 entries on his slate (72%) received enough votes to be finalists,

 three four five were ruled ineligible.
 So only 59% 54% 50% of his slate has made the final ballot.
 Six Seven of 17 Hugo Award categories are Puppy free.
 (The total includes one category where there was no Rabid Puppy candidate, and excludes the Campbell Award, which is not a Hugo).